TheOdinProject/curriculum/web_development_101/join_the_odin_community.md

 For Multiple lines of code:

 ```
-#three backticks at the start on separate line ABOVE your code
+#three backticks at the start on a separate line ABOVE your code
 Your Code
 #three backticks at the end on a separate line BELOW your code
 ```